Frequently asked questions

 What are the benefits of having my work in the FAC?

-- Visibility: material in institutional repositories such as the FAC is given preferential treatment by Google and Google Scholar, and ranks higher in search result lists, leading to the potential for higher citation rates and increased impact factors.
-The FAC is also indexed by Australian Research Online and OAIster
+Visibility: material in the FAC is optimised for discovery by Google and Google Scholar, enabling higher ranking in search result lists, which then has the potential for higher citation rates and increased impact factors.
+The FAC is also indexed by Trove and OAIster

 Who can contribute to the FAC?